dzervenes/dzervenes.github.io/research-methods/unit7.1.md

 # E-Portfolio Activity: Hypothesis Testing Worksheet
 ---

 This worksheet focused on hypothesis testing using t-tests and F-tests.
 I applied paired and independent samples t-tests to assess mean differences, and F-tests to evaluate equality of variances.
 I interpreted p-values, assessed significance, and justified the use of one-tailed or two-tailed tests.
 This activity strengthened my ability to draw valid conclusions from statistical data.
-While only my analysis is published here, the original worksheet is available upon request.

-Full version available <a href="pdf/E-Portfolio Activity; Hypothesis Testing.pdf" target="_blank" rel="noopener noreferrer">here</a>
+Analysis available <a href="pdf/E-Portfolio Activity; Hypothesis Testing.pdf" target="_blank" rel="noopener noreferrer">here</a>

+Cardholder Worksheet available <a href="pdf/Exe 8.6C.xlsx" target="_blank" rel="noopener noreferrer">here</a>.
+Filtration Agents Worksheet available <a href="pdf/Exe 8.4G.xlsx" target="_blank" rel="noopener noreferrer">here</a>.

 <style>